Kona Takahashi

 Kona Takahashi (高橋 光成, Takahashi Kōna) is a Japanese professional baseball pitcher for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).

 Career

 Takahashi was a member of the Melbourne Aces of the Australian Baseball League for the 2017–18 season.

 Takahashi made 26 appearances for the Saitama Seibu Lions in 2022, compiling a 12–8 record and 2.20 ERA with 128 strikeouts across 175 2/3 innings pitched.
 In 2023, he pitched in 23 games, accumulating a 10–8 record and 2.21 ERA with 120 strikeouts across 155 innings pitched.

 Takahashi struggled in 2024, with a 0-11 record and a 3.87 ERA, and spent time in the minor leagues.
-After bouncing back in 2025, with an ERA under 3 in late August, reports emerged that the Seibu Lions were planning on posting Takahashi for Major League Baseball at the season's end.
+After bouncing back in 2025, with an ERA under 3 in late August, reports emerged that the Seibu Lions were planning on posting Takahashi for Major League Baseball (MLB) at the season's end.
+The Lions posted Takahashi, but he did not reach an agreement with an MLB team during the posting window and returned to the Lions.